Heexzrel/alx-low_level_programming/README.md

-Learning and coding Variables, if, else, while
+Learning and coding in C programming